appsody/website/content/docs/reference/metadata.md

 ---
-title: Metadata
+title: Traceability Metadata
 ---

-# Metadata
+# Traceability Metadata

 Appsody enables end-to-end traceability from development to deployment by injecting metadata in the form of labels and annotations on container images and Kubernetes resources.

 ---